Hi, I'm Chelsea Leigh Trescott

-My writing has been featured on The Huffington Post, Thought Catalog, Mogul, Elite Daily, elephant journal, Mend, TheTalko, amongst others and has been published in three books (yes, paperback!).
+My writing has been featured on The Huffington Post, Thought Catalog, Mogul, Elite Daily, elephant journal, Mend, TheTalko, amongst others and has been published in four books (yes, paperback!).

 I live in New York City, my happy place, love with ease, feel most alive when in conversation, and will always hold a spotlight to the most compelling features of anyone who graces my life.
 If you’ve dated me, I’ve probably written about you.
 I can’t help myself!
 Men inspire so much in me and I’m a confessionalist through and through.

 Can we start off with a quiet little applause for you.
 It doesn’t have to be over the top but, really, I want to admire you for a second.

 You see, before I took the steps to turn my life around–out of sheer desperation, mind you–I had never reached out for support.
 Part of it was, I didn’t know where to look for it.
 Part of it was, I didn’t want to look for it.

 Back then I expected myself to solve everything on my own.
 I expected that time was all I needed to improve myself and transform my life.
 But without any effort on my part to engage in change, time offered me nothing but lost opportunities.
 In other words, by holding myself back, I held myself hostage to my own pain and wasted many precious years stuck when I could have been closer and closer to free.

 What I admire about you is your ability to take a chance on something (this!) and someone (me!).
 I never did that, not until I was forced to, and what I’ve discovered since then is, what looks like a small move often is enough to save your spirit.
 Because small moves encourage us into the next day, and soon enough that turns into weeks and months and a whole new way of being.
 I mean it, taking a chance on a different direction can turn your life around.